captif-nz/pyramm/README.md

 as method arguments) and automatically set the DataFrame index to the correct table column(s).

-Tables not listed in the sections below can be accessed using the general `get_table()`
+Tables not listed in the sections below can be accessed using the general `get_data()`
 method:

 ```